 Don’t ask for quotes over the phone.
 A reputable dealer will only be able to give you a price once they’ve seen the item.

 Shop around.
 If you visit a number of high street stores you’ll start to get a feel for the prices you are offered.
 This will help you see if there are any stores giving substantially low prices.

 Online reviews are a great way to get to know a company.
 Some review sites like Trust Pilot have strict rules that mean a customer must have used the service to leave a review.
 This means you can be confident they are genuine.

-You can sell your silver jewellery to Vintage Cash Cow with no fees.
+You can sell your antique silver jewellery to Vintage Cash Cow with no fees.
 Because we need to see your silver jewellery in person to accurately test and value it, should you decide not to sell your silver we return it for free.

 The spirit of our service is to declutter in bulk.
 If you only have a few pieces of silver jewellery to sell, we’d advise you to sell privately.

 Sell silver jewellery online

 There are usually fees for this type of selling, so compare a few different websites before you sell.
 It’s good to know how much you will pay in fees before you set the price of your silver jewellery.

 If you are selling for a fixed price, make sure you know how much your jewellery is worth first.

 If you know how much your silver jewellery is worth, and you are selling on an auction site, consider setting a reserve.
 You may have to pay extra for this service, but it means your jewellery won’t sell for less than the reserve amount.